RayWeiss/ARKit/README.md

 shown and editable in the default settings screen accessed via a left swipe.
 All waypoints in the scene can be seen in the list view accessed via a right swipe.
-Waypoints in this list can be edited with different options shown if you swipe left ton them individually.
+Waypoints in this list can be edited with different options shown if you swipe left on them individually.
 Waypoints can be saved and loaded via the screen accessible by an up swipe.
 They are saved according to their current latitude and longitude.
 Precision is affected by current heading accuracy and location accuracy.
 Using the set thresholds, the error radius is approximately 18 meters.